 Interested in public science?
 There are opportunities to learn more and improve your science communication skills here at NC State and around the country!

 Suggested resources to help you learn, practice and network.
 Get in touch with us if you need our help contacting any of these resources, or mentoring in applying for them.

 On the Couch

 Resources for science communication self-education

 Here are our top four resources for scicomm self-education:

 - Escape from the Ivory Tower by Nancy Baron is a great all-purpose “Guide to Making Your Science Matter”

-- The book’s basic tool is explained online in The Message Box Workbook
+- You can practice using the book’s basic tool online at The Message Box Workbook.

 - Science Communication scholars Besley & Dudo can help you think through your Science Communication Objectives.
 You can’t hit the target if you don’t know what you’re aiming at.